scarf-sh/docs/docs/oql.md

 - Page views to pricing or signup pages
 	- This, combined with ongoing activities over a sustained period, would indicate a strong potential interest for a commercial relationship

-Here, you could have three different levels of OQLs:
-1. Open Source Qualified Lead Level 1 - Interest
-2. Open Source Qualified Lead Level 2 - Ongoing User
-3. Open Source Qualified Lead Level 3 - Commercial Interest

 If you are tracking a company's OQL status over time, this can help you estimate churn and understand potential changes in the sentiment of your project.
-Consider if you have a user who reached an OQL level 3 (OQL3) and purchased something from your company.
-For 2 years this company has maintained an OQL3 status.
-Then for the last 2 months, they have not reached the same status.
+Consider if you have a user who reached an Ongoing Usage and purchased something from your company.
+For 2 years this company has maintained this status.
+Then, for the last 2 months, they have not reached the same status.
 Why has their download pattern changed?
 Why did they stop participating in your community?
 Are they going to move to something else?
 Knowing this enables you to get ahead of any potential issue.

 ## Sample Setup